Drake Law a “Top 10 Best Value Private Law School”

 Internships Abound for Students in Drake Law’s Legislative Practice Center

 Drake Law School’s Legislative Practice Center has placed 20 students in second year Legislation Internships for the spring semester.
-Internship placement is based on student preferences and may include criteria such as party affiliation, subject area of interest and preference for House or Senate.
-Every effort is made to place students in internships where they will be utilized to the fullest of their abilities, with most students being placed with a Chair, Vice-Chair or Ranking Member of a Committee of their choice.
+Most students have been placed with a Chair, Vice-Chair or Ranking Member of a Committee of their choice.

 Student Bar Association Sells Art to Fund Public Service Scholarships